Can heaven wait? Best-selling author says ‘no’

 Former newspaper reporter Lee Strobel hopes to see his dog — and have a byline — in heaven.

-The 69-year-old bestselling author next week will release “The Case for Heaven,” a book that makes the evangelical Christian case for an afterlife while citing those who have had near-death experiences, as well as his own brush with eternity.
+The 69-year-old bestselling author next week will release “The Case for Heaven,” a book that makes the evangelical Christian case for an afterlife while citing those who have had near-death experiences.
+He also will tell the story of his own brush with eternity.

-Mr. Strobel was at one time an atheist, but his life changed when his wife, Leslie, became a Christian believer, challenging his complacency.
-Now, he has a string of books and videos defending the faith, each attacking its subject with the same dogged approach that marked his news reporting.
+Mr. Strobel was at one time an atheist, but his life changed after his wife, Leslie, became a Christian believer and challenged his complacency.
+Now, he has a string of books and videos defending the faith.
+Each attacks its subject with the same dogged approach that marked his news reporting.

-“The Case for Heaven,” which is expected to launch at a reception at the Museum of the Bible in Washington, D.C, may be his last book.
+“The Case for Heaven,” which is expected to launch at a reception at the Museum of the Bible in the District of Columbia, may be his last book.

-“I just don’t know I don’t have anything that I feel particularly persuaded to write about at this point,” he told The Washington Times, adding that his new book is a very personal one.
+“I just don’t know.
+I don’t have anything that I feel particularly persuaded to write about at this point,” he told The Washington Times.

-He explained: Ten years ago “My wife found me unconscious, on the bedroom floor [and] called an ambulance.
+He said his new book is personal.
+Ten years ago, “my wife found me unconscious on the bedroom floor [and] called an ambulance.
 I woke up in the emergency room.
 The doctor looked down at me and said, ‘You’re one step away from a coma and two steps away from dying.’
 And then I fell unconscious again.
 I was kind of hovering between life and death.”

 The diagnosis was hyponatremia, an abrupt drop in the blood’s level of sodium, Mr. Strobel said.
 In his case, it caused his brain cells to take in moisture and the brain to expand.
-“And of course,” he added, “there’s no room to [do] that in your skull.”
+“And, of course,” he added, “there’s no room to [do] that in your skull.”

 The disease caused hallucinations, which but for his wife’s intervention and quick medical treatment would have been followed by seizures and death, he said.